 Kenneth C. Ricci

 Kenn began his aviation career as an Air Force ROTC cadet at the University of Notre Dame and started his first company, Corporate Wings, in 1980.
 His love of aviation had him founding, acquiring or financing a broad range of aviation companies and ideas over his career.
-He has assembled one of the largest groups of private aviation companies which together account for over $2.0 billion of revenue, operate over 150 aircraft and employ over 2,000 individuals.
+He has assembled one of the largest groups of private aviation companies which together account for over $4.0 billion of revenue, operate over 300 aircraft and employ over 5,000 individuals.

-In 2016, Kenn then received the “Lifetime Aviation Entrepreneur Award” from the Living Legends of Aviation.
-In 2019, was inducted as a Living Legend of Aviation.
-The “Living Legends of Aviation” are admirable people of remarkable accomplishment in aviation including: Entrepreneurs, innovators, industry leaders, record breakers, astronauts and pilots.
+In 2016, Kenn received the Lifetime Aviation Entrepreneur Award from the Living Legends of Aviation.
+In 2019, he was inducted as a Living Legend of Aviation.
+The Living Legends of Aviation are admirable people of remarkable accomplishment in aviation including entrepreneurs, innovators, industry leaders, record breakers, astronauts and pilots.